haveyoumetmiz/DriveSync/README.md

 ## Usage
 1. Launch the game.
-2. Hold a circular object in front of the webcam.
-3. Use the rotation of the object to control the car:
+2. Use hand gestures to control the car:
-   - Rotate clockwise to turn right.
+   - Move hand to the right to turn right.
-   - Rotate counterclockwise to turn left.
+   - Move hand to the left to turn left.
+   - Open palm to accelerate.
+   - Closed fist to brake.
-4. Enjoy the immersive racing experience!
+3. Enjoy the immersive racing experience!

 ---

 ## Future Enhancements
-- **Shape Customization:** Add support for detecting different shapes (e.g., square or triangle) for controls.
+- **Gesture Customization:** Add support for different hand gestures for improved controls.
 - **Multiplayer Mode:** Enable local or online multiplayer gaming.
 - **Augmented Reality (AR) Integration:** Enhance visual interaction by overlaying AR elements.
 - **Enhanced Calibration:** Improve the detection algorithm for faster and more accurate input recognition.